 From October 2012, new regulations have applied to the provision of outdoor space by schools.
 These require that suitable outdoor space must be provided to enable “pupils to play outside” and “physical education to be provided to pupils in accordance with the school curriculum”.

 Local authorities and schools must seek the consent of the Secretary of State when seeking to dispose of publicly funded school land, including playing fields.
 Guidance on the disposal of school playing fields, which was updated in February 2015, sets out the relevant legislation and procedure relating to the disposal of school land.

 In December 2015, the Government published a new sport strategy, Sporting Future: A New Strategy for an Active Nation.
 Regarding school sport, the strategy emphasised the importance of linking together the different stages of education and “more clearly join[ing] up the overall approach”.
 The strategy contained a number of commitments relating to schools, including that:

-The first annual report on the sport strategy was published in February 2017.
+The second annual report on the sport strategy was published in February 2017.